 I found only one related to engine misfire codes.
 It turned out to be exactly what was going on with this car.
 The automotive technical service bulletin targeted, 1995 - 1998 model years for the Nissan Altima equipped with the four-cylinder engine.
 The cause of the check engine light problem, an intermittent misfire, is due to water intrusion around the spark plugs.

 On Nissan's four-cylinder engine the spark plugs fit down inside of tunnels in the valve cover.
 The spark plug wires have tubes and rubber seals that prevent moisture from getting in.

 The spark plug tubes and rubber seals have a vent to let moisture out.
 Moisture is created from the temperature differential of a heating and cooling engine against the outside air.

-I pulled the number one spark plug wire and saw that the tube was filled with water.
-The little check valve vent in the rubber boot that seals against the valve cover was stuck closed and allowing water to collect around the spark plug and wire connection.
+I pulled the number one spark plug wire and saw the tube filled with water.
+The little check valve vent in the rubber boot that seals against the valve cover was stuck closed.
+This allowed water to collect around the spark plug and wire connection.